 - Reducing overexposure to ultraviolet (UV) radiation, especially in the early years of life (about 80% of a person’s lifetime UV exposure happens during the first 18 years of life).

-- Wearing protective clothing (long sleeves and hats) when outdoors.
+- Wear protective clothing (long sleeves and hats) when outdoors.